Two Round Rock ISD Middle Schools, One A and One C

 |---|---|---|

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Deerpark Middle School school page or the Noel Grisham Middle School school page.
+For the full TEA breakdown on each campus, visit the Deerpark Middle School school page or the Noel Grisham Middle School school page.

-Noel Grisham: An A Rated Campus at a B Rated Price
+Noel Grisham: An A Rated Campus in the Westwood Feeder

 The Neighborhoods

-If you want newer construction with community pools and playgrounds, the Deerpark zone delivers that at $479,900.
-If you want better TEA scores and are willing to accept an older home, the Noel Grisham zone gives you an A rated school for $72,000 less.
+If you want newer construction with community pools and playgrounds in the McNeil feeder, the Deerpark zone delivers that.
+If you want a stronger TEA profile and the Westwood High School path, the Noel Grisham zone is the move.

 Browse all homes zoned to Deerpark Middle School or homes zoned to Noel Grisham Middle School.